Plácido Domingo Alfresca

 Obviously we had not been reading the same sources for activities in the city because as we made our way to the front of this tremendous line we discovered local television media interviewing people.

-Come to find out Placido Domingo (now 70) is giving a free concert here March 23 and the line was for tickets to get one of the 22,000 chairs that will be provide for this free outdoor concert.
+Come to find out Placido Domingo (now 70) is giving a free concert here March 23 and the line was for tickets to get one of the 22,000 chairs that will be provided for this free outdoor concert.
 The rest of us will need to bring chairs or stand.
 This is a good article describing the event.
 Look for us there.

 Here is a nice photo of the Buenos Aires House of Culture...